IgniteUI/igniteui-docfx/en/components/tree.md

 ---
-title: Angular Tree Component | Ignite UI for Angular | Infragistics
+title: Angular Tree Component - Ignite UI for Angular
-_description: The Ignite UI for Angular Tree allows rendering hierarchical data in an easy-to-navigate view and supports features like selection and load on demand.
-Try it for FREE
+_description: With Ignite UI for Angular Tree component, you can display hierarchical data in a tree-view structure, customize nodes easily and load data on demand.
+Try for FREE
 _keywords: angular tree, angular tree component, ignite ui for angular, UI controls, infragistics
 ---

 # Angular Tree Component Overview

 The Angular Tree Component allows users to represent hierarchical data in a tree fashion, maintaining parent-child relationships.
-It's primary purpose is to navigate within nested data structures.
+Its primary purpose is to navigate within nested data structures.
+The Ignite UI for Angular Tree Component provides also load on demand capabilities, bi-state and cascading selection of items, built-in support for checkboxes and more.

 ## Angular Tree Example
+In this basic Angular Tree example, you can see how to define an `igx-tree` and its nodes by specifying the node hierarchy and iterating through a data set.

 <code-view style="height: 513px"
            data-demos-base-url="{environment:demosBaseUrl}"